 All these issues also need to be addressed as part of any policy that aims at supporting ECD.
-And they show that ECD also touches many sectors, including health, education, social affairs, labour, family affairs, women’s rights and gender equality – which means that the answer should also be multi-sectorial.
+They show that ECD touches many sectors, including health, education, social affairs, labour, family affairs, women’s rights and gender equality.
+This means that the answer should also be multi-sectorial.

-At the same time, we must be careful not to put too much pressure on mothers as they already face many challenges… and we must recognize that women also have other roles to play in society: as citizens, professionals, politicians and community leaders.
+Let us be careful however not to put too much pressure on mothers with the many challenges they face already… we must recognise that women also have other roles to play in society: as citizens, professionals, politicians and community leaders.

 It is also absolutely essential that fathers are involved – a quadruple win: for the mother, for the child, for the father himself, and ultimately, for society as a whole – and peace.